The Super Mario Bros. Super Show!: Ratings

 Upon the first week of its premiere, the series had a cumulative 4.1/12 rating/share, making the series the highest rated first-run syndicated series at the time.
 Within the next two weeks, the series (3.8/11) was beat out by Buena Vista Television's Chip 'n Dale: Rescue Rangers (4.5/11) and faced competition with Claster Television's Muppet Babies reruns.

-Legacy

-In 2023, an advertisement for The Super Mario Bros.
-Movie featured "The Mario Rap", the show’s opening theme.
-The trailer was presented as an advertisement for the Super Mario Bros. plumbing service.
-A website and phone number were provided as well.